Miller Kory Rowe LLP are Experienced Legal Malpractice Attorneys

 For most people, knowing what constitutes legal malpractice is a bit of a challenge.
 Here are some of the situations that can be considered legal malpractice.

 - Your Lawyer Misused the Retainer Money You Paid Them- If you suspect your lawyer has in some way misused the retainer money you have supplied them with, then you need to contact our team today.
-While filing a complaint with the Arizona State Bar will be helpful, you will need the team at Miller Weber Kory LLP to help you file a lawsuit to recoup the money you have lost.
+While filing a complaint with the Arizona State Bar will be helpful, you will need the team at Miller Kory Rowe LLP to help you file a lawsuit to recoup the money you have lost.

 - The Attorney Settles Your Case Without Informing or Consulting You- Many of the personal injury cases will settle out of court.
 Getting the right amount of compensation in a settlement will require the help of an experienced lawyer.
 If the lawyer you have hired settles your case without informing or consulting you, suing for legal malpractice is a must.
 In order for legal malpractice to be settled in a case like this, we will have to prove the settlement your lawyer got was for far less than you deserved.